paramountgroup/project-6/README.md

 3. Test suite named "The menu".
 4. Test that ensures the menu element is hidden by default.
 Analyzing the HTML and the CSS to determine how we're performing the hiding/showing of the menu element.
 5. Test that ensures the menu changes visibility when the menu icon is clicked.
 This has two expectations: does the menu display when clicked and does it hide when clicked again.
-6. Test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container. loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
+6. Test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container. loadFeed() is asynchronous this test requires the use of Jasmine's beforeEach and asynchronous done() function.
 7. Test that ensures when a new feed is loaded by the loadFeed function that the content actually changes. loadFeed() is asynchronous.
 8. Complete - all tests pass.